semgrep/semgrep-docs/docs/release-notes/latest.md

 ### Added

 - The `semgrep ci` command now displays enabled products when scans are command now created or when the scan config is generated from Semgrep Cloud Platform.
 Additionally, if no products are enabled then a friendly error is raised and the scan is stopped.
-You must enable a product to start a scan.
+You must enable a product in Semgrep **Cloud Platform > Settings** to start a scan.
 - You can now remove your SSO configuration.
 Previously, you had to reach out to [support@semgrep.com](mailto:support@semgrep.com) to remove SSO configurations.
+To remove your SSO configurations, go to **[Settings > Access > SSO](https://semgrep.dev/orgs/-/settings/)**.
 - **Projects page:** Added a **Sync projects** button which enables you to synchronize your Semgrep projects with your SCM.
-This means you are able to see the current status of your scans across all your projects that you have onboarded to Semgrep Cloud Platform.
+This enables you to onboard projects faster to the Semgrep Cloud Platform and ensure all your repositories are represented and available for scanning.

 ## Semgrep Code